utelecon/utelecon.github.io/_includes/en/courses.md

 In this class type, students study materials individually (e.g., videos, and documents) prepared by the instructor.
 At the University of Tokyo, classes of this type are limited.

-Course materials for this class type could be video materials created by the instructor, recordings of classes held real-time using a web conference system, and ready-made video materials such as Open Course Ware (OCW) and Massive Open Online Course (MOOC).
+Course materials for this class type could be video materials created by the instructor, recordings of classes held real-time using a web conference system, and ready-made video materials such as OpenCourseWare (OCW) and Massive Open Online Course (MOOC).

 The requirements for this type of media class (online class) are the following: